Manchester City F.C. Under-21s and Academy

 Manchester City is represented at Reserve level for football by the Elite Development Squad, also referred to as just the Elite Squad, or EDS, a predominantly Under-23 side that replaced the previous (more senior) Reserve team in a move to focus on youth development post-academy.
 The club is represented at the Under-18 level by the Manchester City Academy team.

-Manchester City most recently won the 2023–24 FA Youth Cup, and finished as runners-up in the 2024–25 FA Youth Cup.
-Their Elite Development Squad are the current Premier League 2 champions.
+Manchester City most recently won the 2025–26 FA Youth Cup.